Solution · Professional Services

 Does Prefero integrate with Clio, HubSpot CRM, or other practice management tools?

 Yes.
 Cora can read calendar availability from Clio and popular scheduling tools to book consultations directly without a separate data entry step.
-Echo can pull matter-close signals from Clio to trigger post-matter review and referral sequences at the right moment.
-Sage integrates with pipeline data from Clio and HubSpot CRM to connect the intake and consultation activity it tracks to the retainer and engagement revenue that the practice management platform records.
+Lila pulls matter-close signals from Clio to trigger review requests at the right moment, and Echo uses the same signals to trigger referral and reactivation follow-up.
+Sage integrates with pipeline data from Clio and HubSpot CRM to connect intake and consultation activity to the retainer and engagement revenue the practice management platform records.

 How does Prefero compare to using Calendly or a generic answering service?

 Calendly solves the scheduling coordination problem for firms that have adopted it, but it does not respond to urgent after-hours inquiries, pre-qualify the matter type, answer questions about fee structures, or route by practice area.
 A prospective client who calls at 9 PM about an urgent employment matter will not book a Calendly slot.
 They will call until someone picks up, and if your firm does not respond, a competitor will.
 A generic answering service takes messages but cannot qualify the matter or route to the right practice area.
-Prefero combines intake qualification, routing, booking, and follow-through in a single system that runs 24/7.
+Cora combines intake qualification, routing, booking, and missed-appointment follow-up in a single agent that runs 24/7.

 How quickly does a professional services firm typically see results from Prefero?

 Most firms see measurable change within 30 days.
 Cora begins capturing and qualifying after-hours consultation requests from day one.
-Lila's Google Business Profile and directory improvements produce local search impression gains within 30 to 45 days.
-Echo's first post-matter review and referral sequences typically run within the first two weeks and commonly generate the first referral contacts within 30 days.
+Lila's Google Business Profile improvements produce local search impression gains within 30 to 45 days, its directory cleanup across Avvo and 40+ other listings completes in the same window, and its first post-matter review requests go out within the first two weeks, commonly generating the first new reviews within 30 days.
+Echo's referral follow-through produces the first referral contacts on a similar timeline.
 Sage surfaces the lead-to-consult ratio baseline within the first week so the firm has a measured starting point against which subsequent improvement is tracked.

 How does Prefero maintain a professional tone in client communications?

-Cora and Echo are configured with the firm's communication style, practice vocabulary, and intake protocols before going live.
+Cora and Lila are each configured with the firm's communication style, practice vocabulary, and intake protocols before going live.
 Every response reflects the firm's positioning, not a generic chatbot template.
-For legal and financial services, where the first communication sets the professional tone for the entire client relationship, Cora is trained on the firm's specific matter types, fee structures, and intake questions so that every prospect interaction aligns with the standards the principals would apply themselves.
+For legal and financial services, where the first communication sets the professional tone for the entire client relationship, Cora is trained on the firm's specific matter types, fee structures, and intake questions, while Lila applies the same standard when requesting and replying to reviews, so every touchpoint aligns with what the principals would say themselves.

 Ready to put professional services growth on autopilot?